This feature is available for setup in all markets and is available to serve in all markets, except for China.

 If you want us to show multiple images in an ad, choose the Multi-Image Extension layout.
 For this extension to serve, a minimum of five images must be chosen and you must select at least four image extensions to enable multi-image extensions.
 Multi-image extensions can appear with other ad extension; however, they will not serve with sitelink, enhanced sitelink, dynamic product, dynamic data, or price extensions card layout.
 If you want to maximize multi-image extension delivery, we recommend adding them to campaigns or ad groups that do not have these other types of extensions.

-On desktop devices, three images are displayed, and potential customers can advance the carousel to see more.
+On computer devices, three images are displayed, and potential customers can advance the carousel to see more.
 On mobile devices, one image is displayed with the option to swipe to see more.

 Also consider our image policies and how to best leverage stock images: